SS Hartlebury: Arctic voyages

 In October 1941 Hartlebury was transferred to Arctic convoys.
 She took part in Convoy PQ 2 to Archangel in October 1941 and Convoy PQ 11 to Murmansk in February 1942.
 By April 1942 all four of Hartleburys sister ships had been sunk by enemy action.
 A mine sank Hardingham in 1940.
 U-boats sank Harbledown and Harlingen in 1941.
 An air raid burned and sank Harpasa in April 1942.

 In May 1942 Hartlebury left Britain with a cargo of 36 tanks, six other vehicles, seven aircraft and 2,409 tons of military stores.
 Convoy UR 26 took her from Loch Ewe in western Scotland to Hvalfjörður in US-occupied Iceland.
 There she joined Convoy PQ 17 to Archangel, which left Hvalfjörður on 27 March.
-German forces attacked PQ 17 from 2 July and sank two of its cargo ships on 4 July.
-The convoy was then ordered to scatter, and ships were ordered to head independently for Novaya Zemlya.
+German forces attacked Convoy PQ 17 from 2 July and sank two of its cargo ships on 4 July.
+The convoy was then ordered to scatter and ships were ordered to head independently for Novaya Zemlya.